 You can choose to become certified via online training or live workshops.
 Prices vary depending on the study method, with online being cheaper and live workshops being more expensive.
 But some countries require a physical component as part of their national requirements, so be sure to research this before signing up.

-The cheapest online option is offered by the American Council on Exercise (ACE) for $599 and includes the course, study materials, and exam entry.
+The cheapest online certification option is offered by the American Council on Exercise (ACE) for $599 and includes the course, study materials, and exam entry.
 However, this US qualification isn’t recognised globally so you may need to find a local training provider if you’re in the UK or other countries.
-NASM, Lifetime Training, Premier Global, AASFP, and AIPT are just a few of the most recognised training companies internationally.
+The Fitness Group, NASM, ISSA, Future Fit, AASFP, and AIPT are just a few of the most recognised training companies internationally.

 It takes around 80-100 study hours to become certified.
 So depending on which study method you choose, this could be completed in between two weeks and four months.
 Most training providers run live workshops at weekends so you can fit them around an existing job.